 By ensuring your garage doors meet local code requirements, you not only comply with regulations but also significantly reduce the risk of door failure during a storm, giving you and your family peace of mind.

-From the outside, it is difficult (if not impossible) to tell whether your existing garage door is tornado proof.
+From the outside, it is difficult (if not impossible) to tell whether your existing garage door is tornado-proof.
 Your best bet is to get a garage door technician to check it out to determine whether it can endure a heavy wind load.

 An architecture and engineering term, wind load refers to the amount of pressure exerted on the surface area of a structure when wind blows against it.
 To avoid collapse, the force of the wind must be absorbed and transferred to the foundations.
-Considering this: a regular, non-insulated, 20' by 20' garage door weighs 1,600 pounds.
+Consider this: a regular, non-insulated, 20' by 20' garage door weighs 1,600 pounds.
 An 88-mph wind force triples the weight of the door to 4,800 pounds.

 Modern garage door manufacturers’ specifications include a wind load (WindCode) rating.
 Because different areas or locations throughout the U.S. have different design wind load requirements, check your local codes for more information.

-Manufacturers make use of built-in support structures and sturdy installation hardware to create wind-resistant garage doors.
+sturdy installation hardware to create wind-resistant garage doors.
 Constructed with a minimum of one layer of steel, insulation layers, and wood or aluminum paneling, these doors can withstand both positive and negative pressures.

 Garage doors in the U.S. are subject to strict wind zone classifications and building codes to ensure they can withstand certain wind speeds.
 The National Weather Service and local building departments determine which areas require higher standards for garage doors based on the likelihood of hurricane winds or other extreme wind conditions.